pybites/pybites.github.io-source/content/codechallenge64.md

 1. Create an account on [https://developer.marvel.com](https://developer.marvel.com).
 Upon confirming your email you sould get an API key.

-2. Write code to successfully make requests to the API, check out [the docs](https://developer.marvel.com/documentation/authorization).
+2. Write code to successfully make requests to the API, check out [the docs](https://developer.marvel.com/documentation/authorization) (_Authentication for Server-Side Applications_ section).

-3. To be good citizens make a function to download the [main 6 endpoints](https://developer.marvel.com/docs): _characters_, _comics_, _creators_, _events_, _series_, and _stories_.
-Save the JSON outputs in a data folder.
+3. To be good citizens make a function to cache the data to avoid repeated queries while working with the data.
+Even so to get the data the API uses pagination so to stay within the API's rate limit you ideally focus on [one endpoint](https://developer.marvel.com/docs) ( _characters_, _comics_, _creators_, _events_, _series_, or _stories_) to work with and save its JSON output locally.

 4. Now the fun part, here we let you totally free: look through the data and tell us / our community a story.
-Make stunning data vizualizations and share them on [our slack](https://pybit.es/pages/community.html), in our new #marvel channel.
+Make stunning data vizualizations of your collected data and share them on [our Slack](https://pybit.es/pages/community.html), in the #marvel channel.

 5. [PR your work on our platform](https://codechalleng.es/challenges/64/) **before Friday 11th of Oct.
 2019 23.59 [AoE](https://en.wikipedia.org/wiki/Anywhere_on_Earth)** (again remember, this also adds up for that [Hacktoberfest](https://hacktoberfest.digitalocean.com) t-shirt!).
 The 3 best submissions win one of our prizes: